 This episode features Editor-in-Chief Alex Heeney, Executive Editor Orla Smith, Associate Editor Brett Pardy, and Editor-at-Large Mary Angela Rowe.

-Stories We Tell (Sarah Polley, 2012) is discussed on the podcast
+Stories We Tell (Sarah Polley, 2012) is one of the films we dicsus on the podcast

-Sarah Polley’s film is more creative nonfiction than documentary: a film about uncovering and unpacking her family’s history that is itself designed to draw our attention to the art of storytelling on film.
-Reenactments that feel like home videos can be mistaken for fact, and interviews with multiple people in the family reveal often conflicting perspectives.
+Sarah Polley’s film is more creative nonfiction than documentary.
+It’s a film about uncovering and unpacking her family’s history that is itself designed to draw our attention to the art of storytelling on film.
+Reenactments that feel like home videos can be mistaken for fact.
+Interviews with multiple people in the family reveal often conflicting perspectives.
 Polley lets us see herself in the frame with a camera or in direct dialogue with her subjects, as a reminder that not only is she choosing the questions and directing the conversations, but also curating the footage and how it’s presented.
 Many people tell their stories in this film; Polley gets the final say in the cutting room.

-Louder Than Bombs (Joachim Trier, 2015) is discussed on the podcast
+Louder Than Bombs (Joachim Trier, 2015) is one of the films we discuss on the podcast

 Joachim Trier‘s Louder Than Bombs delves into the inner lives of three characters in the Reed family: the sensitive patriarch Gene (Gabriel Byrne) and his two sons — new father Jonah (Jesse Eisenberg) and socially awkward teenager Conrad (Devin Druid) — who are dealing (or not) with the death of family matriarch Isabelle (Isabelle Huppert).
-The film switches perspectives between the three men, like a fictional version of Sarah Polley’s Stories We Tell, as we try to understand what they’re going through.
-Though tied together by grief, the men are disconnected from one another, rarely even sharing the same frame.
-Yet they’re brought back together in their family home for the first time since her death three years ago thanks to a new retrospective of Isabelle’s war photography.
-A forthcoming New York Times article to publicize the exhibit will also reveal new information about how Isabelle died — something Conrad, who was twelve at the time, doesn’t know — which exposes old wounds.
+The film switches perspectives between the three men as we try to understand what they’re going through.

-Mouthpiece (Patricia Rozema, 2018) is discussed on the podcast
+Mouthpiece (Patricia Rozema, 2018) is the third film we discuss on the podcast

-Amy Nostbakken and Norah Sadava (also the film’s writers) simultaneously play two sides of the same woman, Cassandra, as she prepares for her mother’s (Maev Beaty) funeral.
-Her preparations lead to her grappling with the contradictions of her mother’s second-wave feminism and the female experience of living under the patriarchy.
+Amy Nostbakken and Norah Sadava (also the film’s writers) simultaneously play two sides of the same woman, Cassandra.
+The film follows her as she prepares for her mother’s (Maev Beaty) funeral and grapples with the contradictions of her mother’s second-wave feminism and her own experiences of life under patriarchy.
 Director Patricia Rozema collaborated with Nostbakken and Sadava to adapt their play to the screen.

 Show notes and recommended reading

-- Read our special edition on Louder Than Bombs, which includes a review and interviews with director Joachim Trier and cinematographer Jakob Ihre.
+- Read our special edition on Louder Than Bombs.
+This includes a review of the film and interviews with director Joachim Trier and cinematographer Jakob Ihre.

 - Read all of our in-depth coverage (and podcasts) on director Joachim Trier’s work